marco-buratto/signage-orchestrator/README.md

 ![Usage4](docs/usage/web.playlists.png)

-In the Events tab you can schedule a group of players to use a playlist:
+In the Events tab you can schedule a group of players to use a playlist (of course, Raspberry Slideshow players can only run Slideshow Playlists, while Raspberry Digital Signage players are only able to run Web Signage Playlists):

 ![Usage5](docs/usage/events.png)
 ![Usage6](docs/usage/events.detail.png)